The 55 worst things Trump did during his presidency

 So, you do the math.

-34. When he removed protection status from 59,000 Hatitians, forcing them to return to disaster-ridden Haiti by July 2019
+34. When he removed protection status from 59,000 Haitians, forcing them to return to disaster-ridden Haiti by July 2019

 In November 2017, Trump ended a humanitarian programme that had allowed 59,000 Haitians to reside and work in the U.S, as the country still tries to recover from 2010’s devastating earthquake, which ripped through its social fabric.